easwee/ciklostil/README.md

-# ciklostil
+# Ciklostil

 Opinionated micro blog platform built with ActivityPub in mind.
 In active development.

-*Ciklostil — a method of duplicating texts using hand- or motor-driven machines with stencils made from impregnated paper.*
+*ciklostil — a method of duplicating texts using hand- or motor-driven machines with stencils made from impregnated paper.*

 ## Run locally

-TODO
+Ciklostil is built on top of the awesome [Astro](https://astro.build/) framework so all of the build and run commands from Astro apply.

+To run locally:

+`npm install`

+`npm run dev`

 ## Code of conduct